Jesus redeems manager’s self-identity

 I spent many years being chained by shame and self-hatred as I secretly struggled with same-sex attraction.

 It was extremely exhausting living a double life – serving at church while privately indulging in pornography and lustful fantasies behind closed doors.
 As much as I wanted to grow closer to God, I could not stop myself from running back to my sinful habits.
 I was very close to believing that God would disown me.
 The battle in my head left me confused, helpless and disgusted with myself.
 I could not understand why God had to put me through this struggle that I did not choose for myself.
 I even foolishly begged Him to end my life if I were to continue on this seemingly hopeless battle.

 “…With man this is impossible, but with God all things are possible.”
 Matthew 19:26

 God understands how I felt all along.
 He wants me to be freed more than I did!

 Despite my ignorance, rebellion, and insults towards Him, God saw past my sinfulness.
 He sees the potential and the glorious future that He has planned for me.
-He never stopped pursuing me and very lovingly led me to do a cleansing prayer.
+He never stopped pursuing me and very lovingly led me to do a renewal prayer.

-While I was hoping to “fix” same-sex attraction with the cleansing prayer, God wanted to correct my warped view of my identity and the lies about Him in my head, which are the root causes for the development of same-sex attraction.
-It turned out that His goal during my cleansing prayer session was the renewal of my mind to understand who He created me to be – the precious child He purchased with the blood of His Son, Jesus Christ.
+While I was hoping to “fix” same-sex attraction with the renewal prayer, God wanted to correct my warped view of my identity and the lies about Him in my head, which are the root causes for the development of same-sex attraction.
+It turned out that His goal during my renewal prayer session was the renewal of my mind to understand who He created me to be – the precious child He purchased with the blood of His Son, Jesus Christ.